What we've done and what we're doing

 Catalysed the creation of community electrification groups

-The grassroots movement is a crucial part of to Rewiring's mission and we kickstarted a number of different groups, from Wairarapa to Wānaka.
+The grassroots movement is a crucial part of Rewiring's mission and we kickstarted a number of different groups, from Wairarapa to Wānaka.

 See where these groups are and what they're up to